 What’s more, several of your body’s other functions affect how well your immune system can do its job.
 And Vitamin C plays a role in several of these functions too

 For example, your skin and mucous membranes are your body’s first line of defence.
 A cut or puncture in your skin can become a doorway for infection-causing bacteria.
 Vitamin C helps your body to produce collagen – a key protein in skin, and one you need for proper wound healing.

 Similarly, your adrenal glands play a key role in your body’s response to stress.
 They use a significant amount of Vitamin C each time a stress response gets triggered.
 This may be part of why, all other things being equal, you’re more likely to get a cold when you’re stressed.

 What’s the best kind of Vitamin C for you this winter?

 You might think that pure Vitamin C would be the best form to supplement with.
 However, this form is very acidic, and tends to break down after only a few hours.

-Ask your instore naturopath which Ester-C® formulation is right for you and your family.
+Ask your instore naturopath, pharmacist or health professional about which Ester-C® formulation is right for you and your family.